[Article] Introduction to Security Assertion Markup Language 2.0

 - 3 Feb, 2017

-Since SAML is an open standard, you do not face vendor locking when using it for SSO.
-Simply put, with SAML, a user can login to one system in an environment, and then will be able access to other systems in that environment without needing to login again (until the web browser session is ended).
+Since Security Assertion Markup Language (SAML) is an open standard, you do not face vendor locking when using it for Single Sign On (SSO).
+Simply put, with SAML, a user can log in to one system in an environment, and can then access other systems in that environment without needing to login again, until the web browser session ends.

 Let’s take a quick look at a popular use case of SAML - the SAML Web Browser SSO.
 There are three entities involved with SAML Web Browser SSO - Identity Provider (IdP), Service Provider (SP), and a principal (usually an end-user).
-The Identity Provider maintains a directory of users and an authentication mechanism to authenticate them.
-The Service Provider is the target application that a user tries to use.
+The Identity Provider maintains a directory of users and a user authentication mechanism.
+The Service Provider is the target application that a user attempts to use.
 The principal must be registered in the IdP.

-- User access the Service Provider with SAML secured application
+- Users access the SP with a SAML secured application

-response to SP with the token for the user
+- The IdP sends a response to the SP with a token for the user

-Assertions contains statements that the Service Providers use for access-control decisions.
-Assertions are usually requested from an Identity Provider by a Service Provider.
+Assertions contain statements that Service Providers use for access-control decisions.
+Assertions are usually requested by a Service Provider from an Identity Provider.
 SAML defines three types of statements.

 - Authentication assertions - The assertion subject was authenticated at a given time via an authentication mechanism

 - Attribute assertions - The assertion subject is associated with the supplied attributes